melinatakvorian/PoudrePortal_Melina/README.md

     FOUND IT!?
 I think I need to create that table with the unique site info and then load it in to be able to refer to 'sites' sites <- readRDS("data/sites_table.RDS")
+    I realized that she renamed her other main table, so I have renamed that to chem_data and went through and corrected it

+4/14 in the am
+  Getting an error somewhere in the map building process, I think before addLayersControl